 When was the last time you implemented some changes into your arm workout program?
-There comes a day for all of us that we realize that our training has come to a standstill.
+There comes a day for us to realize that our training has come to a standstill.
 At least for biceps training, it is not hard imagining an outcome like this.

 How many different and efficient exercises can you do based on one simple move that consists of simply bending your elbow and stretching it again?

-Of course, you can do this movement with dumbbells or with a bar, sitting or standing, you can even change the position of your hand in order to get a different effect from this exercise but basically its concept remains the same.
+Of course, you can do this movement with dumbbells or with a bar, sitting or standing, you can even change your hand’s position to get a different effect from this exercise, but basically, its concept remains the same.

-Because of all this, we can easily create a habit to do the same set of exercises in the exact same way week after week.
-In the end, our biceps, same as all other muscles, get adapted to this exercise and our progress slows down until it eventually stops.
+Because of all this, we can easily create a habit of doing the same set of exercises in the same way week after week.
+In the end, our biceps, same as all other muscles, get adapted to this exercise, and our progress slows down until it eventually stops.

 Well, it is time you get some power back into your arms!
-With our 5 tips for bigger biceps, you will be able to do it without the need to change the exercises you are already doing, because even a dramatic change in the way you are doing the exercises can create a completely new effect.
+With our 5 tips for bigger biceps, you will be able to do it without changing the exercises you are already doing because even a dramatic change in the way you are doing the exercises can create a completely new effect.